petersilva/drobo-utils/README.txt

 very scary, but my drobo is in bad shape right now... normal result is: [] as a status, which means there is nothing wrong.
 To get all kinds of information about the drobo, try 'drobom info.'
+Invocation
-You can then invoke it with no arguments at all which will cause it to print out a list of the commands available through the command line interface.
+without arguments at all which will cause it to print out a list of the commands available through the command line interface.

 Try Out the GUI